COVID-19 | Pendamic

 COVID-19 has got the global economy under a tight grip.
 With unique markets such as tourism and event-planning crashing around us, the public seems to be following the known saying by Will Rogers: “The quickest way to double your money is to fold it in half and put it in your back pocket.”
 This is devastating news for many business owners, who wish they could somehow bring the crowds back to the shops and return to their former spending habits.

 “Everything about how I handle my money has changed,” told us Lauren, a college student at Ben Gurion University in the southern city of Be’er Sheva.
-She’s a 24-year-old student, but the creases on her brow suggests she has a lot on her mind despite her young age.
+She’s a 24-year-old student, but the creases on her brow suggest she has a lot on her mind despite her young age.
 “I was fired from my part-time job when the coronavirus hit, and so I have to very careful about my spending.
 I’m struggling to make ends meet, with rent and paying for my university bill as well.”

 She lifts a delicate finger, starting to count off the changes.
 “I hardly eat out anymore, even with friends.
 I try to get the least expensive thing on the menu or share a portion with a friend if I absolutely have to eat out.
 But it’s really changed most of my social interactions, which used to be out in bars and shopping malls.
 Now, I try to meet friends at home or at the park and pack my meal with me.
 I haven’t bought a new garment since the whole coronavirus fiasco began.
 It makes more sense to avoid shopping for clothes too, because there’s really nowhere to go out to anymore.”
 Lauren half-smiles before she continues.
+COVID-19 has got the global economy under a tight grip.
+And due to this virus, many people lost their life.

 “I don’t feel like it’s safe to be out in pubs and restaurants right now.
 People seem to forget we’re in the middle of a global pandemic, and any outing like that could just make you catch the illness.”
 She shakes her head slightly, her sandy hair fanning out on her shoulders.
 “I would be so mad at myself if I caught the virus doing something unnecessary, like hanging out at a bar.
 Wouldn’t you?”